hackforla/peopledepot/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-# Project title and description

-Include a project description that explains **what** your project is and **why** it exists.
-Aim for no more than 3-5 concise sentences.
-For example, you might say:
+# PeopleDepot

-{Project Name} is a project of Hack for LA.
-Hack for LA is a brigade of a Code for America that exists to {your mission}. {Project Name} helps {target users} accomplish {goal of project}.
+PeopleDepot is a project of Hack for LA, a brigade of a Code for America.
+PeopleDepot provides backend infrastructure to provide a single source of truth for all Hack for LA projects.
 The {app/site/thing you're building}'s main features include {very brief feature descriptions}.

 ## Project context